How to Conduct Financial Health Checkups for Clients: Complete Guide for Financial Advisors

 Advanced Estate Strategies:

-• Generation-skipping transfer tax considerations
+• Wealth transfer tax considerations (where applicable)

-• Charitable giving strategies (donor-advised funds, QCDs)
+• Charitable giving strategies (donation receipts, Section 80G benefits)

-• Business succession planning for entrepreneurs
+• Business succession planning for family enterprises

 Family Communication: